semgrep/semgrep-docs/docs/kb/semgrep-ci/bitbucket-triggering-events-to-jenkins.md

 This guide walks you through connecting your Bitbucket source code manager (SCM) with Jenkins, a CI/CD environment, through the use of **webhooks**.
 By connecting Bitbucket with Jenkins, you are able to customize jobs, such as your Semgrep job, based on push or pull events from Bitbucket.
-So, it is crucial to have some kind of links between the two platforms.

 ## Defining a Bitbucket webhook
 One way to connect Bitbucket (Cloud or Server) to a Jenkins instance is defining a Bitbucket webhook.